mravaloarison/Green/README.md

 - **SwiftUI**
 - **MapKit**

-This project was my first hands-on experience with **MapKit**, and I built features like real-time traffic visualization and location-based search with autocomplete.
+This project was my first hands-on experience with **MapKit**, and I built features like real-time routes visualization and location-based search with autocomplete.

 ### 🔍 Sample: Place Autocompletion with MapKit